TechplexEngineer/onshape-ts-fetch-client/Readme.md

 Onshape Typescript Fetch client
 ===============================

+# WARNING: Unmaintained

+The openapi generator typescript-fetch generates code that does not compile.
+Recomment alternate approach such as: https://github.com/drwpow/openapi-typescript

 REST Api client for Onshape generated from Openapi spec https://cad.onshape.com/api/openapi using the typescript-fetch generator.

 See src/example.test.ts for a working example.